 For seniors over 70 considering international travel, health and safety are top priorities.
-The best way to ensure that senior travelers stay protected during their journeys is to get a travel medical policy that caters to the needs of the older travelers.
+The best way to ensure that senior travelers stay protected during their journeys is to get a travel medical policy that caters to the needs of older travelers.

-Since senior citizen travelers are at a higher risk, it's even more crucial for travelers in this age range to have quality travel medical insurance, especially when visiting the United States.
+Since senior travelers are at a higher risk, it's even more crucial for travelers in this age range to have quality travel medical insurance, especially when visiting the United States.
 Without insurance, something as simple as a doctor visit can cost hundreds of dollars out of pocket.

 There are several travel insurance plans available that seniors over 70 years old are eligible for that offer medical coverage for traveling abroad.